By Shannon Biggs, co-founder, Movement Rights

 Where do the Convenings of the 4 Winds go from here?

-There are many solutions to the water crisis and climate, but all of them require us to come together regionally as water protectors and share those solutions especially in fossil-fuel epicenters like Oklahoma. recent report by IEN estimates that over the past decade, Indigenous people engaged in defense of land and water “stopped or delayed greenhouse gas pollution equivalent to at least one-quarter of annual U.S. and Canadian emissions.”
+There are many solutions to the water crisis and climate, but all of them require us to come together regionally as water protectors and share those solutions especially in fossil-fuel epicenters like Oklahoma.
+A recent report by IEN estimates that over the past decade, Indigenous people engaged in defense of land and water “stopped or delayed greenhouse gas pollution equivalent to at least one-quarter of annual U.S. and Canadian emissions.”

 Now that the first Convenings in the North (Ponca territory) and the East (Cherokee Reservation) have happened, we will continue gathering in community and ceremony to protect the Rights of Rivers, and come together to reciprocate strategies and resiliency.
 Two more in the South and West led by other tribal communities are in process.
 After the four regional gatherings across the state, participants, tribal leaders and Oklahoma Indigenous water protectors will gather in one place to discuss opportunities for intertribal action and coalition-building.